whitemike889/app-maven-plugin/USER_GUIDE.md

 You may also use the `deployAll` goal to deploy the application and all valid configuration files at once.

-_For GAE Flexible projects_ The deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.
+For `app.yaml` based projects, the deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.

-For standard it defaults to `<stagingDirectory>/WEB-INF/appengine-generated` (and `stagingDirectory` defaults to `${project.build.directory}/appengine-staging`).
-You should probably not change this configuration, for standard configured projects, this is the location that your xml configs are converted into yaml for deployment.
+For `appengine-web.xml` based projects, it defaults to `<stagingDirectory>/WEB-INF/appengine-generated` (and `stagingDirectory` defaults to `${project.build.directory}/appengine-staging`).
+You should not change this configuration; this is the location that your xml configs are converted into yaml for deployment.

 ### How do I debug Dev Appserver v1?